“Almost every day, people who join our forum, they say ‘why did I stay in this for so long? How could I have been so stupid?’

-Psychopaths are very adept at bombarding people with charm and giving them exactly what they want psychologically when they first meet them.
-They are able to present themselves to you as the perfect friend, lover, employee or business partner and by putting on this act they often draw victims into an bond they don’t want to leave despite clear evidence they should.
+Pathological personalities are very adept at bombarding people with charm and giving them exactly what they want psychologically when they first meet them.
+Psychopaths are able to present themselves to you as the perfect friend, lover, employee or business partner and by putting on this act they often draw victims into an bond they don’t want to leave despite clear evidence they should.

 The crucial thing for people to realize in this regard is that the relationship and the bond is only ever one way, from the victim to the psychopath and never vice versa.
 Psychopaths are incapable of truly connecting with anyone and see relationships merely as a game or an opportunity to get something for themselves.